-To convict you of the offence of DUI, the Police must prove beyond reasonable doubt that you were:
+To find a person guilty of the offence of DUI, the police must prove beyond a reasonable doubt that they were:

-- You were under the influence of an intoxicating liquor or drug; and
+- Under the influence of an intoxicating liquor or drug; and

-- The influence was as such as to render you incapable of having proper control of the vehicle.
+- The influence of the liquor or drug was such as to render them incapable of having proper control of the vehicle.

-Evidence is generally in the form of observations from the Police who attended the scene, for example slurred speech, smelling liquor, unsteadiness or a car accident.
+Evidence for a DUI charge is generally in the form of observations by police who attended the scene, for example slurred speech, smelling of liquor, unsteadiness on their feet or a car accident.
 This is often difficult and is open to subjective reasoning by the attending officer as there is no objective or scientific way of proving whether or not a person is under the influence of alcohol.